Your Benefits: Time Off Work

 Vacation scheduling should be approved, by the supervisor, a minimum of one month ahead of time.
 Though the organization will try to grant all reasonable requests, it is within the supervisor’s discretion to request the employee to take another time because of scheduling needs.
 No vacation time will be authorized for periods during required employee training such as the Employee Institute.
 All employees are expected to attend these events.

-As the payroll system will be accruing vacation, the responsibility for accounting for its use will be the employee’s.
-When vacation time is used, it will be the employee’s responsibility to report days used via the employee self-service system website, to be approved by the supervisor.
+Salaried staff: while the payroll system will be accruing vacation on a bi-weekly basis, the responsibility for accounting for its use will be the employee’s, via monthly leave reporting on the employee self-service website, to be approved by the supervisor.
 For time taken but not reported, it will be the supervisor’s responsibility to make the needed adjustments to the employee’s reported time taken.

-Employees will be permitted to carry a negative balance of up to two weeks (10 days) in the event that sufficient vacation time has not been accrued to take an extended vacation.
+Employees will be permitted to carry a negative balance of up to 80 hours (two weeks/10 days) in the event that sufficient vacation time has not been accrued to take an extended vacation.
 However, should an employee have a negative balance at the end of their employment relationship, the difference will be reconciled by using the last paycheck(s) to reimburse the University for the advanced vacation pay.

-Employees terminating the employment relationship are entitled to all accrued and unused leave time calculated on a pro rata basis based on employee classification.
+When an employee ends employment, including upon retirement, the remaining unused leave time will be paid out, generally on the last paycheck.
 At that time a taxable supplemental pay equivalent to the employer retirement contribution of the leave bank balance will also be paid out.

 Administrative Level